 In order to compete in the global economy, Appalachia must continue to develop and improve the infrastructure necessary for economic development.
 Telecommunications infrastructure is particularly critical to reducing Appalachia's isolation and connecting its businesses and communities with information and markets around the world.
-Research has shown that 80 new jobs are created for every additional 1,000 broadband users served, and that gaining 4 Mbps of broadband speed can increase household income by \$2,100 a year.
-ARC invested \$16.2 million in 44 telecommunications and technology projects in FY 2018, including several that continue its commitment to help rural Appalachian communities expand broadband service.
-One such example is the Haleyville, Alabama Fiber Infrastructure Project, which is using ARC funds to install 99 miles of new fiber construction.
-The entire Haleyville area is severely underserved.
-Businesses are unable to get adequate bandwidth, the schools have connectivity problems, and the police department is often unable to do background checks on stopped vehicles because the internet crashes when students get home from school.
-This project will expand broadband service and include redundant routing to increase the reliability of the network to 99.999% uptime.
-This is critically important to large businesses.
-The project will provide internet access to approximately 252 businesses and over 1,500 households in two at-risk counties: Marion and Winston.
+Research has shown that 80 new jobs are created for every additional 1,000 broadband users served, and that gaining 4 megabits per second (mbps) of broadband speed can increase household income by \$2,100 a year.
+In FY 2019, ARC invested \$26.1 million in 48 broad-band-related projects to continue its commitment to help rural Appalachian communities expand broadband service.
+One such project is the Twin Lakes - Rural Jackson County Fiber Broadband Construction Project in Tennessee.
+This grant helps construct a 51-mile fiber run that will be used to provide broadband access with speeds up to 1 gigabyte to serve the Granville community in Jackson County, Tennessee.
+Jackson County is very rural and highly dependent on the tourism industry.
+Much of the area does not have cellular service available.
+Nine businesses and 447 households will have broadband service available because of this grant.